 - Dog Breed Group: Mixed breed

 The Siberian Husky goes hand in hand (or rather, paw in paw) with mischief and mystery.
-They are a breed known for their curiosity and willingness to explore.
-Originally bred to work as sled dogs, they have now become a favorite breed thanks to their unique looks and playful demeanor.
+They’re a breed known for their curiosity and willingness to explore.
+Originally bred as sled dogs, they’ve become a fan-favorite breed thanks to their unique looks and playful demeanor.

 But behind their piercing eyes is a dog that can become a lifelong companion.
 Though perhaps stubborn at first, Huskies can develop into loyal dogs who fill their owners’ lives with loads of fun.

-They are known to get into trouble from time to time, but only if they get bored.
-These dogs love exploring and are curious about the world around them.
+Huskies are infamous for having a mischievous side to them.
+They’re also known to get into trouble from time to time, but only if they become bored.
+These dogs love exploring the environment and are always curious about the world around them.

 One look at a German Shepherd and you can sense the dignity right away.
 Also from the working class, these dogs are part of the herding group, meaning they were (as their name implies) bred to help their owners herd sheep.

-As such, they are incredibly intelligent dogs and highly trainable.
+As a result, they are incredibly intelligent dogs and highly trainable.
 Because of this they fill a wide range of roles in modern society, such as working with police, disability assistance, and even acting!
+There are few things a GSD can’t do.

 Much like the Siberian Husky, this dog also is built to work.
 If left idle, they can get bored easily.
-Exercise and plenty of playtime will be sure to keep them content though!
+A GSD needs to be stimulated – both mentally and physically.
+Enough exercise and playtime will be sure to keep them content with life!

 For height, a German Shepherd Husky mix will be somewhere in the range of 20-25”.
-This mostly depends on which parent it takes after more.
-German Shepherds tend to be on the taller side, so if it takes after this parent, you can expect a dog with a little more height to it.
+This will depend on which parent it takes after more.
+German Shepherds tend to be on the taller side.
+So if it takes after the GSD parent, you can expect a dog with a little more height to it.

 These features give them an appearance somewhere between austere and playfully alert.
 A Gerberian Shepsky can be expected to inherit these characteristics of the parents.

 In addition, you can’t mention a husky breed without also noting the possibility for icy blue eyes, or the mysterious-looking combination of two different colored eyes called heterochromia iridum.
-There is always the chance that a Gerberian Shepsky could inherit these traits as well.
+Of course, a few may inherit this unique trait as well.

-Gerberian Shepskies comes in a range of colors, but there is a guarantee that they will have a thick double coat.
+Gerberian Shepskies comes in a range of colors, but it’s almost a guarantee that they will have a thick double coat.
 So, while they might love to run around and play in chillier, snowy weather, they will be far from pleased to even go on short walks in stifling hot climates.

 Desert dwellers might do well to consider for other breeds if they are looking for a dog.
 It’s probably a safe guess that you wouldn’t want to stroll around the Mojave Desert in a fur coat, and neither would a Gerberian Shepsky.

-A mix of two breeds of working dog, a Gerberian Shepsky is going to have plenty of energy and intelligence.
+A mix of two breeds of smart working dog, a Gerberian Shepsky is going to have plenty of energy and very high intelligence.
 If kept properly stimulated, they become keen dogs with a love of learning and a deep loyalty to their owners.
-Furthermore, they are highly alert and attentive.

 However, keeping up with a Gerberian Shepsky is no small task.
 Their top trait is their high level of energy.
 As a result, it takes an owner who is at the top of their game to successfully match their own temperament to that of their dog.